-In the 2013/14 program year, 42 ALCs were registered, with 39 receiving funding from Adult Learning and Literacy (ALL).
+In the 2014/15 program year, 42 ALCs were registered, with 39 receiving funding from Adult Learning and Literacy (ALL).
 Three ALCs were registered by MAL and funded from other sources.
 These are: Brokenhead Adult Learning Centre, Peguis Adult Education Learning Centre, and Waywayseecappo Adult Learning Centre.

-Year-end statistics for the 2013/14 school year will be available in the fall of 2014.
-Statistics for the 2012/13 school year indicate that:
+Year-end statistics for the 2014/15 school year will be available in the fall of 2015.
+Statistics for the 2013/14 school year indicate that:

-- 8,389 learners completed 12,255 courses for high school credit; - 1,425 ALC learners graduated with a secondary (high school) diploma; - 562 graduates self-declared as Aboriginal (First Nation, Métis and Other Aboriginal).
+- 8,409 learners completed 11,752 courses for high school credit; - 1,329 ALC learners graduated with a secondary (high school) diploma; - 568 graduates self-declared as Aboriginal (First Nation, Métis and Other Aboriginal).

 Recognition of Prior Learning (RPL) is a significant service to learners at ALCs.
-The majority of ALC programs have at least one staff member who has completed the RPL Foundation training offered by ALL.
+The majority of ALC programs have at least one staff member who has completed the RPL Foundation training offered by ALL or through an equivalent post-secondary course or program.

 ALCs have established RPL Advisory and RPL Assessment Services to help adult students receive credits for their formal and informal learning.
-In 2012/13, ALCs granted 431 credits through RPL, with 151 students graduating with RPL credits.
+In 2013/14, ALCs granted 610 full or partial credits through RPL, with 201 students graduating with credits earned through the RPL process.

 High school graduates may take up to four credit courses tuition-free at ALCs.
 These courses are taken as preparation for post-secondary education, training or employment.
-In 2012/13, adults registered 3,346 post-diploma credits.
+In 2013/14, adults registered 1,852 post-diploma credits.
 ALL is also responsible for registering dual-credit courses (post-secondary and high school) for use in ALCs.